HaiNingDuan/my_python_learn/readme.txt

-This is a txt file
+this is a readme file